Vicky Law, Engagement Officer

 Each day in my role as Fundraising Manager I feel privileged to support nursing professionals who care for us when they need a helping hand.

 When I’m not working I like to keep fit in the gym and with boxing.
-I also love to design, which sometimes means I get an earful for making Excel spreadsheets look too pretty!
+I also love to design, travel and taste lots of different food!

 Wendy Stokes, Fundraising Officer

 I've been working in the charity sector for 11 years at the Primrose Hospice and more recently Carers Careline, and the National Trust and I feel very privileged to have this opportunity to work alongside the dedicated team at Cavell Nurses’ Trust.
 Working for charities gives you first hand experience of the difficulties and challenges that others face and, for me, fundraising is a very rewarding and fulfilling way to give support to those most in need during those tough times.